094459/aqd-cli-workshop/workshop/04-advanced-topics.md

 ---

-### Changing how you refer to tools using toolsAliases
+### Changing tool names using toolsAliases

 In the previous section we shared how you can use **"toolsAliases"** to address namespace clashes.
 You can also use aliases to create shorter or more intuitive names for frequently used tools.
 For example, if you have some long tools you can shorten them with something like:

 ```
 {